go-void/portal/README.md

 Portal is a domain name server written in Go.
 Portal is used by [Void](https://github.com/go-void/void) to answer (and block) DNS queries.

+## Features

+- Recursion and Forwarding (Iterative in progress)
+- Caching and auto renewing of RRs
+- Filter engine (in progress)
+- Custom RRs
+- Structured logging
+- Metrics collection
+- ...

 ## TODOs

 ### General